Justin McElroy: Podcasting

 In 2014, the McElroy brothers launched a tabletop role-playing game podcast entitled The Adventure Zone.
 Initially focusing on Dungeons & Dragons, the show began to explore other game systems in later seasons.
 During the first campaign, subtitled Balance, Justin McElroy portrays Taako, an elf wizard.
 In the second campaign, Amnesty, Justin portrays Wayne "Duck" Newton, a forest ranger.
 In the third campaign, Graduation, he portrayed an unnamed Firbolg student.
-Justin plays a monk named Amber Gris in the fourth campaign, Ethersea.
+Justin played a monk named Amber Gris in the fourth campaign, Ethersea.
+For the fifth campaign, Steeplechase, he took the role of Game Master.
+In the sixth campaign, Versus Dracula, he plays a barbarian named Lady Godwin.

 The first sub-arc of The Adventure Zone: Balance, named Here There Be Gerblins, was later adapted into a graphic novel in cooperation with artist Carey Pietsch, and was published by First Second Books in 2018.
 The book topped The New York Times' best-selling trade fiction list, becoming the first graphic novel to do so.
-It was followed by a second graphic novel, Murder on the Rockport Limited!, in 2019, a third installment, Petals to the Metal, in 2020, a fourth, The Crystal Kingdom, in 2021, and a fifth installment, The Eleventh Hour, in 2023.
+It was followed by a second graphic novel, Murder on the Rockport Limited!, in 2019, a third installment, Petals to the Metal, in 2020, a fourth, The Crystal Kingdom, in 2021, a fifth, The Eleventh Hour, in 2023, and a sixth installment, The Suffering Game in 2024.

 Justin and his brothers also co-host a yearly podcast with Tim Batt and Guy Montgomery, released every American Thanksgiving since 2015, called 'Til Death Do Us Blart where they review the film Paul Blart: Mall Cop 2.
 The brothers also host the documentary podcast The McElroy Brothers Will Be in Trolls World Tour, which ultimately resulted in the announcement that all three were set to make cameo appearances in the film.